 We better understand, practice, and critically analyze politics when we can anticipate its dilemmas, are aware of the pushes and pulls that give rise to them, and are strategically savvy in coping with them.
 How that proposition bears on various political contexts--e.g. electoral politics in the U.S., struggles for dominance in Egypt—is what this book is about.
 Presented in the book is a dilemma-centered, integrative approach to political persuasion.
+It comes to you at an epoch-changing preriod in American politics involving the rise and fall—or decline—of President -Donald Trump.

 Politics